DragonOS-Community/DragonOS/README_EN.md

 ## How to contact the community?

 &emsp;&emsp;You can send an email to the project's maintainer: longjin.
-His email address is[ longjin@DragonOS.org ](mailto: longjin@DragonOS.org)。
+His email address is [longjin@DragonOS.org](mailto: longjin@DragonOS.org) .

 &emsp;&emsp;Or join our development exchange QQ group: **115763565**